Hair Loss In Our 20s

 Lifestyle Changes

 Start with making some lifestyle changes.
-Incorporating lifestyle changes such as reducing stress levels, eating a balanced diet, and avoiding smoking can also promote healthy hair growth.
+Lifestyle changes such as reducing stress levels, eating a balanced diet, and avoiding smoking can also promote healthy hair growth.

 In addition, try monitoring your stress levels.
-Your 20s can be a stressful time in your life.
 Whether it’s work-related or an issue in your personal life, try to find ways to reduce stress levels when you’re overly stressed out.

 If you smoke, consider stopping.
 By avoiding smoking (both marijuana and nicotine), you can also promote healthy hair growth.
-And yes, if you’re wondering, vaping effects hair loss as well.
+And yes, if you’re wondering, vaping can affect hair loss as well.

 Seek Advice From a Medical Expert